StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="60" />

-# 6 Map of city districs
+# 6 Map of city districts
 Perimeter geometries of administrative units of the City of Zurich (e.g. district/Stadtkreis) can be used to generate maps.
 By clicking on map symbols the district population is displayed.
 ```SPARQL
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>